maria-igntv/3_sem/README.md

-Repository with C++ homeworks, 3rd semester
+Repository with C++ homeworks and tests
-Maria Ignatova